 - Queen Hippolyta tells Diana the story of how Diana came to be — she made a clay statue of a baby and Zeus breathed life into her.
-This is an obvious reference to the origin of one of Wonder Woman's comic book incarnations.
+This is an obvious reference to Wonder Woman's origin in her first, second and third comic book incarnations where she was formed out of clay by Hippolyta and brought to life by Aphrodite, or a whole contingent of Olympian goddesses.
 The truth in the film, however, is different, closer to her New 52 incarnation.

 - Hippolyta's exact wording, that she wanted a child so much she sculpted Diana out of clay herself and begged Zeus to give her life, is also a reference to actual Greek mythology — specifically the story of Pygmalion, who sculpted a female figure so beautiful he fell in love with it and begged Aphrodite to turn it into a living woman.